 Meet the YIHUA 992DA+ rework station

 Absolutely terrified of the potential outcomes, I took the unboxing to the conservatory.
 I will lead you to believe, that it was the fear that drove me to that room, not the complete lack of sunshine in the UK.
-The winter is coming!
+Winter is coming!
 Technically speaking, this post should surface within the first few days of the actual winter.

 Since I’m writing this, you probably assumed already I still have my hands and the kids in the neighbourhood are not following me with screams “I’m your father” just yet.